 This outcome is an appealable decision.

 Deadlines and timetable for the reassessment period

 The dates of the reassessment period are listed on the University key dates web page.
-Dates may vary for certain programmes, particularly postgraduate or professional programmes.
+Dates may vary for certain programmes, particularly postgraduate or professional programmes and the International Foundation Programme.
 Your school will inform you in this case.

 You will be able to view reassessment details in the View assessment details screen in eVision.

-If you are required to do a reassessment, you will see ‘resit’ or ‘supplementary’ (first attempt) next to the mark for the original assessment.
+If you are required to do a reassessment, you will see ‘resit’ or ‘supplementary’ next to the mark for the original assessment.